-The name ‘veg jhalfrezi’ is self-explanatory declaring it to be a vegetarian dish.
+The name ‘veg jalfrezi’ is self-explanatory declaring it to be a vegetarian dish.
 But it also has its non-vegetarian variations that can be prepared with chicken, mutton or fish.
-Jhalfrezi has won over the hearts of the Indians and the foodies all over the world since its creation.
+Jalfrezi has won over the hearts of the Indians and the foodies all over the world since its creation.

 Different People, Different Taste

 Every Indian restaurant in London has its own variation and cooks it differently with different ingredients.
 Even, Jamie Oliver has included a veg jalfrezi recipe made of beans in his Jamie’s Food Revolution cookbook.
 Jamie Oliver and other British chefs too have included its veg and non-veg versions in their recipe books.
 Renowned British-Asian chef, Atul Kocchar has a duck version in his recipe book Atul’s Curries of the World.
 In his book, he has discussed the misconception some Brits have about Jalfrezi.
 Jalfrezi is commonly misunderstood as the level of heat in which the curry is cooked.
 Another famous chef, Madhur Jaffrey has a beef version of it in her cookbook At Home with Madhur Jaffrey: Simple, Delectable Dishes from India, Pakistan, Bangladesh, and Sri Lanka.

 Origin of Jalfrezi